zheniat/CarND-Advanced-Lane-Lines/readme.md

 | 702, 460      | 1031, 0       |
 | 1031, 671     | 1031,671      |

-I used `cv2.warpPerspective()` function to perform image transformation to get a bird-eye view of the road:
+I used `cv2.warpPerspective()` function to perform image transformation to get a bird's eye view of the road:

 ![alt text][image8]

 #### 4. Detect lane lines

-I used the histogram line detection algorithm to detect lanes on the image using sliding windows (`find_lane_all_windows()`).
-I then fit the lines with the 2nd order polynomial (`get_lane_data_overlay()`):
+I used the histogram line detection algorithm to detect lanes on the image using sliding windows `find_lane_all_windows()`.
+I then fit the lines with the 2nd order polynomial `get_lane_data_overlay()`:

 ![alt text][image10]

 #### 5. Calculate radius and curvature
-I calculated radius of the curvature and converted it to meters and found the offset from the image center (`find_radius_meters()`).
+I calculated radius of the curvature and converted it to meters.
+I also found the offset from the image center. `find_radius_meters()`

 #### 6. Plot lane outline back on the image
-I used two global variables (`l_lane`, `r_lane`) to track characteristics for each lane and to store data from the 10 previous iterations in order to average lane fit.
+I used two global variables `l_lane` and `r_lane` to track characteristics for each lane and to store data from 10 previous iterations in order to average lane fit.
 The variables are instances of the class `Lane`.

-I output lane curvature and vehicle offset information unto the final image along with the projected lane.
+I output lane curvature and vehicle offset information unto the final image along with the projected lane:

 ![alt text][image11]

 This pipeline is captured in `get_lane_data_overlay()`.

 ---

 ### Process video